 In this section, a breakdown of the total salaries, wages and commissions for your establishment is requested.
 The amounts reported here should be gross wages and salaries, i.e. before any deductions for income tax and employee contributions to various plans (health insurance, accident insurance, pension, other insurance) or any other benefits.
-Please calculate the amounts separately for Direct labour - extraction and Direct labour - ore processing at the mine or related facility.
+Please calculate the amounts separately for Direct labour - extraction and Direct labour - processing at the extraction site.
 Please also calculate the amounts separately for new construction labour and indirect labour.
 Do not include the employer's share of employee benefits.